Shepperton railway station: Accidents and incidents

 On 21 April 1982, a British Rail Class 508 (508031) train was running the 06:34 service from London Waterloo to Shepperton crashed, demolishing barriers and a wall.
 The train also slid into some new pedestrian crossing lights, rendering them unusable.
-The crash was initially believed to be the result of braking tests the previous night, which involved applying grease to the tracks, and that the grease may not have been sufficiently cleaned off, however it was later found that the train's brakes were faulty.
+The crash was initially believed to be the result of braking tests the previous night, which involved applying grease to the tracks, and that the grease may not have been sufficiently cleaned off; however, it was later found that the train's brakes were faulty.

 Services

-The weekday service at the station can be summarised hourly as:

-2 trains to London Waterloo via Kingston.

-2 trains from London Waterloo via Kingston.